 While all of this sounds outstanding, there are still some changes that need to be made before Disney can make the virtual queue the primary, or even only way for guests to ride the attractions.

-The big problem with boarding groups that everyone complains about is that you have get to the parks really early to use them, and even then, you aren’t guaranteed to get one.
-If boarding groups were limited to one at a time, however, this wouldn’t be a problem because not all guests would necessarily choose the same attraction as their first choice.
+How Disney chooses to handle this moving forward and with other attractions remains to be seen.
+If boarding groups were limited to one at a time, this wouldn’t be a problem because not all guests would necessarily choose the same attraction as their first choice.

-This would be a lot like the old FastPass rules where you would go from attraction to attraction getting tickets.
+Would Disney use something similar to the old FastPass rules where you would go from attraction to attraction getting tickets?
 Once you ride the first attraction, you get to make another selection.
-It’s not perfect but it
+It doesn’t seem they will go that route since you already can have multiple virtual queues, but common sense is that they would have some kind of limit.

 Guests might be given a choice of waiting 4 hours to ride one attraction, or perhaps 20 minutes to ride another.
 That would make it interesting strategy-wise and encourage people to select some of the less-popular ones.

-Another option could be to not release all boarding groups at once first thing in the morning.
-You could have waves of boarding groups throughout the day giving guests who arrive later in the day the chance to still ride some good attractions.
+The idea is to have waves of boarding groups throughout the day giving guests who arrive later in the day the chance to still ride some good attractions.

-If Disney allowed for multiple queues at once as implied in the app leak, then things would get more complicated to figure out a good touring strategy, and it would depend on how many and how much attendance the parks have.
+If Disney starts allowing even more attractions to use the virtual queue, things will get more complicated to figure out a good touring strategy, and it would depend on how many and how much attendance the parks have.

-This all hinges right now on not too many people being given entrance to the parks.
+This all hinges on having the right amount of people being given entrance to the parks.
 If the number is low, there should be enough rides available for everyone.
 Disney would have to come up with a balance between how many people they let in the park in order to make sure they each get their 6.8 rides per day to feel satisfied.

-The goal with the virtual queue is not to only use it while guests have to keep distant from each other during this period, but also to perfect a queuing system for the future where long wait times are all but eliminated.
+The goal of the virtual queue is to perfect a queuing system for the future where long wait times are all but eliminated.
 We’re still years away from that, but this is one step in the right direction.

-A lot of the principles behind the virtual queuing system are the same that already exist with FastPass.
-Let people “skip” the lines by making a reservation, tell them when to come back and hopefully make it a short wait when they do.
+A lot of the principles behind the virtual queuing system are the same that already exist with Disney Genie+ and the old FastPass system.
+Let people “skip” the lines by making a reservation, tell them when to come back, and hopefully make it a short wait when they do.

-However, since the main priority right now is to keep people far from each other, the virtual queue makes it much easier to do.
-A big problem with FastPass+ is that you don’t know when people will show up to the attraction to ride.
+However, since a big priority right now is to keep the lines from getting crowded, the virtual queue makes it much easier to do.
+A big problem with Genie+ is that you don’t know exactly when people will show up to the attraction to ride.

 This is further made a challenge if a ride goes down as then you have a backlog of guests all trying to return later in the day at once.
 The virtual queue can be controlled easier and depending on how the line is looking can be sped up to let more groups board or fewer.

-Instead of using the virtual queue and limiting it to one or two queues at a time, it allows guests to make decisions much more in the spur of the moment when they are there in the park and can evaluate the situation and existing wait times.
+If the virtual queue was used more in the parks, they could limit the number of reservations for attractions guests can hold at one time to only one or two.
+That would allow guests to make decisions more at the spur of the moment when they are there in the park and can evaluate the situation and existing wait times.

 Best of Both Worlds

-Release boarding groups in waves throughout the day, stopping people from all going after the same one at rope drop and it selling out first thing in the morning.
+Release boarding groups in waves throughout the day, preventing people from all going after the same one at rope drop and it selling out first thing in the morning.

-That is the latest in what could be coming to the parks.
+That is the latest in what could happen if Disney used the Virtual Queue more in the parks.
 The majority of the rest of this article is to show you how the virtual queue has worked up until now, including instructions on how to use it.
-Much of these rules will be carried over when the parks reopen, and we added what might work best for others.

 Before You Go